damianhakert/damianhakert.github.io/source/_posts/2015-06-22-gitlab-7-12-released.markdown

 but we ended up writing our own so we could offer:

 1. Customizable deploy jobs
-1. Ability to run jobs on metal, vm's and docker images
+1. Ability to run jobs on metal, VM's and docker images
 1. Ability to run on the same machine each time (for example for performance testing)
 1. Ability to run on special architectures (for example a Raspberry Pi 2)
 1. Ability to run on machines in a special place or with certain credentials